Placements in Residential Care

 2. Placements Process

-Where a decision has been made that a child requires a residential placement, the child's social worker should request a placement by submitting a written report to the Placement Matching Panel unless their level of disability requires specialist provision.
+Where a decision has been made that a child requires a residential placement, the child's social worker should request a placement by submitting a written report to the Central Placements Team for consideration by the Residential Operations Managers and discussion at the Placement Matching Panel (unless the child’s level of disability requires specialist provision).

 In making this request, the social worker will be asked to provide information about the child, the type of placement sought, the Care Plan, the date by which the placement is required, the likely length of time for which the placement is required and the expected level of contact between the child and parents.
 The social worker should also outline any risks associated in making the placement.